Open Power Art

 From Europe to South America

-The project extends across eight countries, including four in Europe (Italy, Romania, Russia and Spain) and four in South America (Argentina, Brazil, Chile and Peru), while other countries in the American and African continents are presently evaluating whether and how to participate.
+The project extends across seven countries, including three in Europe (Italy, Romania and Spain) and four in South America (Argentina, Brazil, Chile and Peru), while other countries in the American and African continents are presently evaluating whether and how to participate.

 The projects have been selected for both their artistic value and the message of sustainability that they communicate, celebrating local communities and integrating ethics, aesthetics, innovation and development.
-In several works, the theme is explicitly linked to energy: in Avellaneda, Argentina, the mural painted on the distribution cabins is a direct reference to clean energy, while in Sredneuralsk, Russia (where Enel has a thermoelectric power plant) it was dedicated to the national Year of the Environment.
+In several works, the theme is explicitly linked to energy: in Avellaneda, Argentina, the mural painted on the distribution cabins is a direct reference to clean energy.

 Elsewhere, inspiration has been found in other Enel activities and, more generally, in themes of social progress and visions for the future: e.g. support for fishing and the local economy in Bocamina, Chile; biodiversity, history, science and sport in Romania; and nature and freedom at Las Salinas, in the Canary Islands of Spain.